donejs/done-ssr/README.md

 Specify a timeout in milliseconds for how long should be waited before returning whatever HTML has already been rendered.
 Defaults to **5000**

-##### authCookie
+##### auth

+An object for enabling JavaScript Web Tokens (JWT) support for XHR requests made by the SSR server.
+Must contain both of the following values:

-Enables SSR using JavaScript Web Tokens (JWT).
-Specifies the cookie name where the SSR server can look to find a JWT token.
+- `cookie`: A string representing the cookie name where the SSR server can look to find a JWT token.
 That token gets applied as the "Bearer" token in the authorization header of every outgoing XHR.

-For example, if the SSR server receives a cookie like `feathers-jwt=<token>;`, and the `authCookie` option is set to `"feathers-jwt"`, outgoing requests from the SSR server will have an `authorization` header of `Bearer <token>`
+> For example, if the SSR server receives a cookie like `feathers-jwt=<token>;`, and the `authCookie` option is set to `"feathers-jwt"`, outgoing requests from the SSR server will have an `authorization` header of `Bearer <token>`

+- `domains`: An array of domain names to which the JWT token will be sent.
+Any domains not in this list will not receive the JWT token.

 ##### debug : false